 NRHA Media Release, 12 September 2017

 Rural Australia is comprised of a wide range of wonderful places in which to live and work.
-It is home to one third of Australia’s exports.
-In the health sector, it has a proud record of practical, multidisciplinary responses to the challenges of distance, absence of scale and scarce resources.
+It is home to one third of Australia’s population.
+The rural and remote health sector has a proud record of practical, multidisciplinary responses to the challenges of providing care to a population scattered across vast geographical distances.

 But together we can do even better.

-- We can do Better together in addressing the unacceptabe social and health inequities that exist for Aboriginal and Torres Strait Islander people;
+- We can do Better together to address unacceptable health inequities experienced in rural Australia, particularly by Aboriginal and Torres Strait Islander people;

-- We can do Better together in how we share our knowledge and information of what works to help us all achieve better health outcomes for our communities; and
+- We can do Better together in how we share our knowledge of what proven solutions to achieve better health outcomes for our communities; and

-- We can do Better together to make sure that Governments, at all levels, recognise and make a commitment to the special needs of people in rural and remote Australia.
+- We can do Better together to ensure that all Governments recognise and commit to overcome the unique challenges facing people in rural and remote Australia.